gcardoso89/traffic-intersection/README.md

 ### Running the tests
 You can only run the tests on a local/testing environment.
 I've not included the test dependencies in production.

+For Mac users
 - After running `$ npm install`, just run `$ npm test`

+For Windows users
+- Run `$ npm install mocha -g` to install Mocha globally
+- Then, instead of using the npm test command, run this `$ mocha "./public/js/**/*Test.js" --require babel-polyfill --compilers js:babel-core/register --trace-warnings`